 Teens with a Drinking Problem Become Young Adults Who Abuse Alcohol

 Alcohol rehab for young adults frequently includes program participants who began drinking as teens.
 Because they never received help, the drinking problem progressed.
 Perhaps you’re one of these individuals.
 You succeeded in hiding your drinking.
+You managed to pass classes and keep up with your work, but the damaged relationships that will invariably occur in your life serve as a reminder of what you’ve been doing.

 Common Effects of Alcohol on Young Adults